BryanNsoh/Datalogger2Cloud/README.md

 * **Edge computing:** Exploring edge computing techniques for data processing and analysis at the data collection site could reduce data transmission requirements and enable faster response times.

-## Conclusion

-Datalogger2Cloud provides an efficient and reliable solution for cloud-integrated automated datalogging of environmental sensor data.
-By automating data collection, processing, and uploading, the system enables real-time monitoring and analysis of environmental conditions in remote locations.
-This project serves as a foundation for further development and customization to meet specific environmental monitoring needs and contributes to improved environmental research and management practices.

 ## Repository Contents